-Be bold and move quickly - most technology executives have been too conservative changing out backend systems.
-According to Forrester, "Real digital transformation requires fast, sweeping modernization of
+- > Be bold and move quickly most technology executives have been too conservative changing out back-end systems.
+According to Forrester, "Real digital transformation requires fast, sweeping modernization of old systems into new Cloud-based systems that are agile, mobile and able to deliver disruptive, real-time intelligence." - You cannot afford to be risk averse it is not conducive to the innovative culture needed for real digital transformation.
+Forrester comments, "While it may be riskier in the shortterm, moving to a modern Cloud solution will get you on a new path that fosters business agility and allows you to take advantage of ongoing vendor innovation."
+In the world of digital transformation, low risk equals low reward.

-- old systems into new Cloud-based systems that are agile, mobile and able to deliver disruptive, real-time intelligence." \ - > You cannot afford to be risk averse it is not conducive to the innovative culture needed for real digital transformation.
-Forrester comments, "While it may be riskier in the short-term, moving to a modern Cloud solution will get you on a new path that fosters business agility and allows you to take advantage of ongoing vendor innovation." \ In the world of digital transformation, low risk equals low reward. - > When planning your new digital initiatives do not forget about the core legacy systems that drive your business and create differentiation.
-It is vital to ensure you modernize and integrate these applications into the new systems of engagement. - > Work with modernization partners you trust, and ensure their culture and approach is in line with your own.
-Check that they have not only the required technical skills and experience, but also the business acumen and market knowledge needed to help your business transform.
+- > When planning your new digital initiatives do not forget about the core legacy systems that drive your business and create differentiation.
+It is vital to ensure you modernise and integrate these applications into the new systems of engagement. - > Work with modernisation partners you trust, and ensure their culture and approach is in line with your own.
+Check that they have not only the required technical skills and experience, but also the business acumen and market knowledge needed to help your business transform. - > The days of detailed, set-in-stone, three to five year roadmaps are gone - agility and the ability to change direction are key.
+Market leading organisations actually plan to alter their course in light of new opportunities that come along.
+A modern technology strategy should include working with organisations who will be able to help you achieve business goals you haven't even considered yet.

-- > The days of detailed, set-in-stone, three to five year roadmaps are gone agility and the ability to change direction are key.
-Market leading organizations actually plan to alter their course in light of new opportunities that come along.
-A modern technology strategy should include working with organizations who will be able to help you achieve business goals you haven't even considered yet. - > Ensure your Cloud provider has the right service levels, guarantees and longevity.
-Look at their long-term vision, the people in their team and determine how accessible they will be to you. - > Keep an open mind, explore new ideas and encourage everyone in the organization to contribute and think outside the box.
+- > Ensure your Cloud provider has the right service levels, guarantees and longevity.
+Look at their long-term vision, the people in their team and determine how accessible they will be to you. - Keep an open mind, explore new ideas and encourage everyone in the organisation to contribute and think outside the box.

-The bottom line is that organizations should be able to embrace the digital era with confidence - even those who need to integrate critical legacy applications.
-The Cloud can help deliver true and positive disruption now, and in the future.
-Those that dare to re-imagine their entire business will reap the benefits with unprecedented productivity gains, soaring rates of customer satisfaction and increased visibility of business information - while supporting consistent and pro-active decision making.
-By working with the right partners, being bold and acting with pace businesses can modernize and leverage their vital legacy applications so they too can embrace digital transformation and respond quickly to the changes in the business landscape that will inevitably occur in these times of uncertainty.
+consistent and proactive decision making.
+By working with the right partners, being bold and acting with pace businesses can modernise and leverage their vital legacy applications so they too can embrace digital transformation and respond quickly to the changes in the business landscape that will inevitably occur in these times of uncertainty.

-\ Forrester: "Your Digital Transformation Is Not Bold Enough - Five Signs Of Trouble And Key Fixes" - May 2017
+Forrester: "Your Digital Transformation Is Not Bold Enough - Five Signs Of Trouble And Key Fixes" - May 2017